-The recalls initially began last summer when FDA recalled a number of lots of valsartan due to an “impurity”, N-nitrosodimethylamine (NDMA) that is known to cause cancer in animals.
+The recalls initially began in 2018 when the FDA recalled a number of lots of valsartan due to an “impurity”, N-nitrosodimethylamine (NDMA) that is known to cause cancer in animals.
 Weeks later they additionally found traces of N-nitrosodiethylamine (NDEA).

-According to Reuters, earlier last summer, the MHRA, Medicines and Healthcare Products Regulatory Agency, located in the UK, said the appearance of the impurity, N-nitrosodimethylamine (NDMA), came after a change in the process for making valsartan at one facility owned by Zhejiang Huahai Pharmaceuticals, a company in Linhai, China.
+According to Reuters, earlier that year, the MHRA, Medicines and Healthcare Products Regulatory Agency, located in the UK, said the appearance of the impurity, N-nitrosodimethylamine (NDMA), came after a change in the process for making valsartan at one facility owned by Zhejiang Huahai Pharmaceuticals, a company in Linhai, China.

 With NDEA, data is limited, but due to its classification as a nitrosamine and its prevalence in tobacco smoke it is classified as a probable human carcinogen.